Where are you moving to?

 Today, Point Defiance Park is one of Washington’s largest and most popular parks.
 Spanning 760 acres, the park includes Point Defiance Zoo & Aquarium, Fort Nisqually Living History Museum, a Japanese Garden, the Rose Garden, Rhododendron Garden, long swatches of beaches, hiking trails, and a boardwalk and boathouse.

 The connected Owen Beach is popular for kayakers, fishers, beach bums, and sailboat watchers.
 Fishers also frequent The Marina and often catch Chinook salmon and squid.
-While at Point Defiance Park, one can expect to see bald eagles, mule deer, reed foxes, pileated woodpeckers, Douglas squirrels, raccoons, and migratory sea lions.
+While at Point Defiance Park, one can expect to see bald eagles, mule deer, red foxes, pileated woodpeckers, Douglas squirrels, raccoons, and migratory sea lions.

 Point Defiance Park is a great option for pet owners, thanks to a large off-leash dog park.
-Additionally, Washington State Ferries operates a ferry dock which connects city residents and visitors to Vashon Island.
+Additionally, Washington State Ferries operates a ferry dock that connects city residents and visitors to Vashon Island.

 Point Defiance, Photo: Mario Mendez